 What are graduate statistics service courses?

 The SDSU Mathematics and Statistics Department offers two types of graduate statistics courses.
 Courses primarily intended for our department’s graduate students have mathematical prerequisites such as would be associated with a bachelor’s or even master’s degree in mathematics.
 Examples include STAT 684, 685, 686 and 687.
 All SDSU graduate students who have the necessary prerequisites are welcome to take these courses, but should be aware that the mathematical level will be high.
 Since it is not reasonable to expect all students to be interested in such courses, we also offer an extensive array of service courses for which the mathematical prerequisite is a course equivalent to SDSU’s MATH 102 College Algebra.

 Who teaches graduate statistics service courses?

 The same statistics faculty members who teach courses for our own graduate students also teach our service courses.
 They have outstanding credentials, with substantial experience in applied statistics in a variety of disciplines.
-They include Dr. Cedric Neumann, Dr. Chris Saunders, Dr. Gary Hatfield, Dr. Gemechis Djira, Dr. Jixiang Wu, Dr. Tom Brandenburger and Dr. Rong Fan.
+They include Dr. Chris Saunders, Dr. Gary Hatfield, Dr. Gemechis Djira, Dr. Jixiang Wu, Dr. Tom Brandenburger, and Dr. Xijin Ge.
 Here are brief bios of these faculty members.

 Which graduate statistics courses are service courses